Grey-headed Flying-fox

 Research & management

-A Draft National Recovery Plan for the Grey-headed Flying-fox Pteropus poliocephalus was prepared in 2009 (DECCW 2009)
+National Recovery Plan for the Grey-headed Flying-fox Pteropus poliocephalus was released in 2021.

 A standard monitoring techniques for Grey-headed Flying-fox has been developed and used by each Flying-fox camp manager.